 The Pink City

 The name speaks for itself really: it’s a section of the city that is completely and utterly pink!
-Except it’s not pink anymore because time makes paint fade, and apparently they don’t fancy sprucing the place up a bit these days, so now it’s more peachy, or maybe salmon at a stretch.
+Except it’s not pink anymore because time makes paint fade, and apparently they don’t fancy sprucing the place up these days, so now it’s more peachy, or maybe salmon at a stretch.

 This was another case of not going inside because I’m a poor traveller with holes in my shoes, but photography is actually forbidden inside so I could have just gotten away with saying I went in, it was great but no photos because illegal soz, but I like honesty so yeah, I stood outside and looked up, took a photo and then left.
 That was a long sentence.
 Like Amber Fort, entry for foreigners is ₹200 and ₹50 for locals.
 You lucky locals, you!

 The ‘Water Palace‘ is situated, as the name kind of suggests, smack bang in the centre of a lake!
 Man Sagar Lake to be precise.
 When the lake is full to capacity four of the palace’s five storeys are submerged underwater, leaving just the top floor peeking out over the top of the water.